An elementary-only independent school located in Atlanta, serving children ages three through Sixth Grade since 1951.

 • Vision, Hearing, and Dental Screening (GA 3300) is required of all entering students of appropriate age.
 Initial screening begins at age four.
 The screening records will be added to the online Student Medical Record.

-Trinity School recognizes that concussions and head injuries may occur to students who participate in physical education classes and playtime.
+Trinity recognizes that students may incur concussions and head injuries.
 Trinity School requires all nurses, teachers, Division Heads, and P.E. teachers to complete training on the recognition and management of concussions or head injuries.
-For further information on the School’s policy, please visit the Health Information tile in MyTrinity.
+For further information on the School’s policy, visit the Health Information tile in MyTrinity.

 In order to protect the health of the community, students must be able to independently recognize and manage toileting activities.
 In the event of toileting accidents, parents will be called and may be asked to pick up their child.
 As stated in the Contagious Diseases Policy, students exhibiting signs of diarrhea must be picked up from school immediately and remain home for 24 hours.
 In other instances, parents may be asked to pick up their child after repeated accidents.
 In extreme instances, parents may be asked to keep a child at home until independent toileting is more regular.

 Trinity’s Weather Guidelines are designed to protect students from having heat- or cold-related illnesses or problems.
 The guidelines are for coaches and teachers to use when making decisions to modify and/or suspend outdoor activities.
-Students should be dressed appropriately for the weather.
-For further information on the School’s policy, please visit the Health Information tile in MyTrinity.
+For further information on the School’s policy, visit the Health Information tile in MyTrinity.

 A medical exam may be recommended to determine if there is a physical cause for an educational problem, as in the case of Attention Deficit Disorder.
 At no time does an individual at the School make a recommendation for medication.
 When a student is placed on a medication that requires ongoing observation, evaluation, and other follow-up, a conference (in person or by phone) will be held whenever appropriate.
 The purpose of the conference is to discuss dosages and behavior patterns and to establish a communication plan regarding the monitoring of medication.

-Once effective dosages are reached, reevaluation with the School Nurse and teachers should be done on an individual basis with input from Specials teachers.
+Once effective dosages are reached, reevaluation with a School Counselor, School Nurse, and teachers should be done on an individual basis with input from Specials teachers.
 The parents should share the reports of that reassessment with the monitoring physician.

 • After further evaluation and diagnosis, if medication is recommended, the School will work with the parents or guardians and an outside consultant (medical doctor) as a team.
 This consists of ongoing observations, evaluations, and periodic conferences by phone or in person.
 The conferences will assist the family in assessing the effects of the medication and the dosage that is appropriate for the child.
 Additionally, the conferences will establish a communication plan for further discussion of behavior patterns and medication adjustments.